-Multi-faith remembrance services and activities are a key part of Inter Faith Week and help strengthen good inter faith relations at all levels, and increase understanding between people of religious and non-religious beliefs.
+Multi-faith remembrance services and activities are a key part of Inter Faith Week and reinforce good inter faith relations and understanding between people of all beliefs, whether religious or non-religious.

 Civic Remembrance events and activities are typically organised by local authorities across the country, and many are run on a multi-faith basis.
 Local inter faith groups often play an important role in these activities.

-Remembrance looks back; it is also a place from which to look forwards and to consider how best to work together for a peaceful and just world.
+Remembrance looks back; it is also a place from which to look forwards and reflect on how to work together for a peaceful and just world.

-Last year was #Armistice100, the Centenary of the end of World War I. Various commemorative services, parades and exhibitions took place to commemorate the centenary of the War.
-One such exhibition was an ‘Empire, Faith and War’ event which highlighted Sikh contributions to the War.
-Other activities included a special event at the Neasden Temple to commemorate the contribution of Indian Soldiers and an exhibition and book about the contribution of Muslim soldiers to WW1.
-The colonial context for the involvement of many people of different faiths from around the world was reflected and explored in a number of events that took place, while the emphasis of all was on the shared sacrifice and contribution to what it was hoped would be a safer and more peaceful world.
+In 2018, #Armistice100 marked a century since the end of World War I. During Inter Faith Week, various services, parades and exhibitions took place to commemorate the centenary of the War.
+One such exhibition was an ‘Empire, Faith and War’ event which highlighted Sikh contributions.
+Other activities included a special event at the Neasden Temple to commemorate the contribution of Indian Soldiers, and an exhibition and book about the contribution of Muslim soldiers to WWI.

 The success of #Armistice100 initiatives was evident in a report published by the Department for Digital, Culture, Media and Sport in July 2019 entitled ‘Lessons from the First World War Centenary’.
 The report included findings from British Future’s research which identified that the commemorations were particularly successful at increasing public awareness of all the different communities involved in the War.
 For instance, they found that public awareness of the sacrifice of Indian soldiers in the First World War increased by 27% following the Centenary.